scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

 Color images
 ------------

-All of the above is true for color images too: a color image is a NumPy array with an additional trailing dimension for the channels::
+All of the above remains true for color images.
+A color image is a NumPy array with an additional trailing dimension for the channels::

     >>> cat = data.chelsea()